bkhartmire/bkhartmire.github.io/_posts/2018-01-29-redirect_to_v_render.markdown

 Whyyyy?!
 So according to my browser, @restaurant is nil…That would explain the NoMethodError.
 But what happened to my variable??
 Fishy…

-This issue was fixed when I changed redirect_to on line 38 of my Reviews Controller to redirect.
+This issue was fixed when I changed redirect_to on line 38 of my Reviews Controller to render.

 ![Imgur](https://i.imgur.com/nZFSl4i.png)